yanlin-group/cicd/README.md

 * gitlab.cn
 * jenkins

-Right now, we use[EKS](https://www.amazonaws.cn/en/eks/) to run our apps.
+Right now, we use aws [EKS](https://www.amazonaws.cn/en/eks/) to run our apps.
 The general CI/CD workflow is:

 1. Push code to remote repo
 2. Test code in CI